-Jeremy Gable is an England-born, Idaho-bred, California-trained, Philadelphia-based playwright and video game designer.
+Jeremy Gable is an England-born, Idaho-bred, California-trained, Philadelphia-based writer and video game creator.
 He is the Resident Playwright for feminist performance group Sam Tower + Ensemble, was a Core Playwright with InterAct Theatre Company, and is a proud alumnus of The Foundry: A Philadelphia Emerging Playwrights Lab.
 His work has been presented at the National New Play Network's National Showcase of New Plays and the Great Plains Theatre Conference, and was a finalist for the Eugene O'Neill National Playwrights Conference, the Terrence McNally New Play Award, the Heideman Award, and InterAct Theatre's 20/20 Commission, as well as a semi-finalist for the Princess Grace Award and PlayPenn, and a nominee for the Smith Prize for Political Theater.

 You can contact Jeremy directly for a perusal script or to inquire about production rights at JeremyGable@JeremyGable.com.